Azure/azure-sdk-for-python/sdk/containerregistry/azure-containerregistry/README.md

 [![Build Status](https://dev.azure.com/azure-sdk/public/_apis/build/status/azure-sdk-for-python.client?branchName=master)](https://dev.azure.com/azure-sdk/public/_build/latest?definitionId=46?branchName=master)

-# Azure Template Package client library for Python
+# Azure Container Registry client library for Python

 This template package matches necessary patterns that the development team has established to create a unified sdk functional from Python 2.7 onwards.
 The packages contained herein can be installed singly or as part of the `azure` namespace.
 Any other introductory text should go here.